-We use Google Analytics cookies to collect anonymous information about how visitors use our website and to help us ensure it is tailored to our customers' needs and interests.
+We use Google Analytics cookies to collect anonymous information about how visitors use our website and to help us ensure it is easy for visitors like you to find what you are looking for.
 These cookies only collect information in an anonymous form, including the number of website visitors and the pages visited.
 To opt out of being tracked by Google Analytics across all websites visit the Google Analytics opt-out webpage.

 How do we use social media platforms like Facebook?

 We own and maintain a number of official plfc.org.uk social media accounts.
 The majority of our online presence is through this website, although we sometimes use social media to help people find it here.

 For example we routinely publish special event information on Facebook, through a combination of paid and unpaid adverts (events).

 Any personal information about you which we receive via Facebook is treated with the same strict level of privacy as any information we receive directly through plfc.org.uk.

 It is entirely your choice to interact with us through social media, and most social media platforms provide ways for you to control what information you share with us through them.

 How do we protect data travelling to us across the internet?